elisttm/server-utils/README.md

 this is a collection of random scripts and configs i use to help me manage my dedicated server

-these are not intended to be taken and used by others as these are made explicitly for my own workflow, i just have them here to reference,
+these are not intended to be taken and used by others as these are made explicitly for my own workflow, i just have them here to reference

 ## start-template.sh
 this is the template i use for starting python scripts or cli server apps. the -qDRS args do as follows: